una-ada/anarchy.website/_drafts/sociopathy.md

-Deviations," giving the listed types of disturbances as homosexuality, fetishism, pedophilia, transvestism, exhibitionism, voyeurism, sadism, masochism, and other and unspecified sexual deviation.[^144] Addiction was similarly separated form personality disorders and put into sections 303 and 304, for alcoholism and drug dependence respectively;[^145] the latter group was also then given diagnoses for specific substances or substance types, opium, cocaine, cannabis, and barbiturates being a few of those included.[^146]
+Deviations," giving the listed types of disturbances as homosexuality, fetishism, pedophilia, transvestism, exhibitionism, voyeurism, sadism, masochism, and other and unspecified sexual deviation.[^144] Addiction was similarly separated from personality disorders and put into sections 303 and 304, for alcoholism and drug dependence respectively;[^145] the latter group was also then given diagnoses for specific substances or substance types, opium, cocaine, cannabis, and barbiturates being a few of those included.[^146]